yugabyte/yugabyte-db/architecture/design/online-index-backfill.md

 > **Note:** The exact set of updates to the system catalog vary based on the API, meaning the set of updates performed in the case of YSQL would differ from YCQL since the metadata organization is different between the two APIs.

-### 3. Perform schema change(s) across all nodes

 After setting the `MyIndex` index state to the `DELETE_ONLY`, the YB-Master leader sends the `HandleAlterTable()` RPC calls to the various YB-TServers.
 The `HandleAlterTable()` RPC call initiates a schema change on all the nodes in the cluster.
 Once the `HandleAlterTable()` call completes on all the tablets of the table, the YB-Master performs checks to see if another schema change is required (for example, in the case of adding multiple indexes to a table and rebuilding all of them at the same time).
 If another change is required, this results in another round of schema changes across all the tablets.

 Once all the schema changes are propagated to all the nodes, the index state is updated from `DELETE_ONLY` to `WRITE_AND_DELETE`.
-Once all the schema changes converge, the index state finally gets set to `BACKFILLING`.
+Once all the schema changes converge, the index state finally gets set to `DB_REORG`.

-### 4. Backfilling the data
+### 3. Backfilling the data

-After the index state is updated to `BACKFILLING`, the YB-Master orchestrates the backfill process by issuing `BackfillIndex()` RPC calls to each tablet.
+After the index state is updated to `DB_REORG`, the YB-Master orchestrates the backfill process by issuing `BackfillIndex()` RPC calls to each tablet.
 This starts rebuilding the index across all the tablets of the table `MyTable`.
 The YB-Master keeps track of how many tablets have completed the rebuild.
 At this point, the YB-Master  needs to wait for the backfill to complete on all the tablets before updating the table to the `READ_WRITE_AND_DELETE` state.

 > **Note:** Details of how the index backfill works on any tablet is covered in detail in the next section.

-### 5. Finalizing the index
+### 4. Finalizing the index

 Once the index rebuild is successfully completed on all the tablets of the table, the table state is updated to `READ_WRITE_AND_DELETE`, at which point the index is completely rebuilt.